FelixOnline/v2/content/articles/2018-11-16-hands-up-if-you-like-being-absolutely-scared-shitless.md

 The final song ‘Guest House’ is an insanely bold and horrifying way to end the album.
 The lyrics depict a situation straight out of a nightmare; someone is pounding desperately on your cellar door, asking who locked them out and begging you to “let me in” with gut-wrenching screams of fear and pain.
 The terror in their voice is palpable and awful to behold, evoking sympathy but also visceral fear.

 The surprising thing about this collection of harrowing songs is just how incredibly captivating they are.
 They are accessible enough to be enjoyed, whilst still containing freakish and disorientating walls of sound, evil twisting guitar lines that make you feel like you’re descending into a bottomless pit, and desperate, emotive singing that makes you fear for the man who you can hear falling apart.
 I’m terrified when I play the album, but I’m on the edge of my seat.

+_-4.5 stars_